A Teacher: Plot

 Diana Watts, a high school English teacher in suburban Texas, is having an affair with Eric Tull, one of her students.
-In class, Diana and Eric are careful to hide their relationship, aside from sneaking glances at each other and finding time after class to be alone.
-Despite sometimes fearing that they could get caught, Diana is seemingly smitten with Eric and continues seeing him.
+In class, Diana and Eric hide their relationship.

 One day, Diana meets with her brother, Hunter, but as soon as he brings up their mother's declining health, Diana becomes overwhelmed and leaves.
-Sometime later, Diana's roommate, Sophia, tells Diana that she wants to introduce her to some attractive single men, Rich and Dan, at a party.
+Her roommate, Sophia, later tells Diana that she wants to introduce her to single men, Rich and Dan, at a party.
 While Sophia is talking, Diana walks into the bathroom to take a topless photo to send to Eric.
 She later attends the party with Sophia and meets Rich and Dan, both of whom she finds uninteresting.
 She makes an excuse to leave the party early.

 After the holiday break, Diana is told by Jessica, a fellow teacher, that a topless photo of a student has been circulating around the school.
-While Jessica laments how careless young teenagers can be, Diana realizes that the photo she sent Eric could be spread just as easily.
+While Jessica laments how careless teenagers can be, Diana realizes that the photo she sent Eric could be spread just as easily.
 She meets with Eric after school in the parking lot and asks him to delete the photo, which he does.
 On another occasion, Eric tells Diana that a girl asked him to the Sadie Hawkins dance.
 Diana becomes jealous, but Eric reassures her that it means nothing and he is only going with this girl to avoid suspicion.

 Diana and Eric go on a weekend getaway at his family's ranch.
 The next morning, as they are having sex, the ranch foreman, James, arrives at the property and, noticing Eric's car, knocks on the door.
 Diana hides in the bathroom while Eric speaks to James.
-After James leaves, Diana is visibly shaken and asks a nonchalant Eric if James will tell his father.
-Eric tells her there is nothing to worry about, but Diana insists that she could lose her job if they are caught.
-She tells him they should put their relationship on hold for a while and goes to the porch to be alone.
+After James leaves, Diana is shaken and asks a nonchalant Eric if James will tell his father.
+Eric says that there is nothing to worry about, but Diana insists that she could lose her job if they are caught.
+She says that they should put their relationship on hold for a while and goes to the porch to be alone.
 Eric joins her and tries to seduce her, eventually becoming aggressive.
-She angrily pushes him away.
+She pushes him away.